Susan O. Hickey

-Susan Bronwyn Owens Hickey (born September 26, 1955) is the Chief United States district judge of the United States District Court for the Western District of Arkansas.
+Susan Bronwyn Owens Hickey (born 1955) is a United States district judge of the United States District Court for the Western District of Arkansas.

 Early life and education

 Born in Dallas, Hickey earned a Bachelor of Arts degree in 1977 from the University of Arkansas and a Juris Doctor in 1980 from the University of Arkansas School of Law.

-Professional career
+Career

 Before pursuing a legal career, she served as a Bank teller for the United Federal Savings Bank in Springdale, Arkansas in 1978.

 Her legal career began in 1981 when she served as an attorney for a single trial while employed at Brown, Compton, and Prewett Ltd in El Dorado, Arkansas.